How To Fund Your Business: 7 Ways To Get The Capital You Need In 2023

 Equipment Financing | A way to finance major equipment purchases, including loans and leases that usually don’t require good credit or collateral. |

-If you haven’t been in business long–or have yet to start–you may find it difficult to get a business loan.
-After all, lenders have no idea whether you can run a profitable company.
 However, if you have a good personal credit history, you may be able to get a personal loan for business.
 This can also be a viable strategy if your personal credit history looks better than that of your business.

 Personal loans that can be used for business often have longer repayment terms than an equivalent business loan but also lower borrowing amounts.
 This makes them generally better suited for launching a small-scale business than one that requires a large capital infusion to get started.

-Small business grants are awards, generally cash but not always, given to companies that meet a specific set of qualifications.
-These can range from being in a particular area to being in a particular industry, to addressing a particular problem, to having a particular background.
-While grants do not have to be repaid, just be aware that applying for a grant can be a very competitive and time-consuming process.
+Small business grants are awards given to companies that meet a specific set of qualifications.
+These can range from being in a particular area or being in a particular industry to addressing a particular problem.

-Another way to get funding for your small business is through crowdfunding.
-By running a successful crowdfunding campaign, an entrepreneur can fund their business through microdonations.
 This process doesn’t involve acquiring any debt, but you may have to offer awards or equity in your company to your donors.
 Additionally, there is often a fee for using the platform.
 Finally, be aware that some platforms will require you to meet your campaign goals to receive funding.

 The two terms sound alike, but invoice financing is not the same as invoice factoring.
 With invoice financing, the financing company grants you a line of credit, using your unpaid invoices as collateral.
-The size of the line of credit depends on the dollar amount of your outstanding invoices.
-The financing company does not actually purchase the invoices, so it is still your responsibility to collect from your customers.
-(Remember that you sell your invoices for immediate cash with invoice factoring, and it becomes the factoring company’s job to collect payments on those invoices.)

 Business credit cards can also be a source of funding.
 Credit cards function like short-term, high-interest revolving lines of credit that can be conveniently used at point of sale.
 Additionally, many credit cards offer reward programs that can actually save you money if used wisely.